brsloan/markdown-corkboard/README.md

 # markdown-corkboard

 Digital corkboard that saves as a plain text markdown file readable as an outline, for planning novels/stories/screenplays.
+Test it live at [https://brsloan.github.io/markdown-corkboard/](https://brsloan.github.io/markdown-corkboard/).

 ![screenshot of program described](markdown-corkboard_screenshot.png?raw=true)